-“Boyishly handsome Collin Sanderson… makes his unmistakable mark as Chicago’s newest leading man.” – Chicago Theatre Review
+“Boyishly handsome Collin Sanderson… makes his unmistakable mark as Chicago’s newest leading man.” – Chicago Theatre Reviews

 I am a native Californian, spending my entire childhood growing up in the beautiful city of Irvine.
 My parents always said I was singing and dancing before I could talk.
-They fostered my gift by having me audition for the All-American Boys Chorus.
+They fostered my gift of singing by encouraging me to audition for the All-American Boys Chorus.
+After my first audition ever… I got “cast” (as they say).
 I started singing professionally with the chorus at the age of 9 and toured the world for 5 years to Canada, Singapore, China, Japan, South Korea, and all over the United States.

 My studies at OCSA led me to pursuing a degree in theatre at the collegiate level.
 I graduated (with Honors) in 2015 from the The Chicago College of Performing Arts at Roosevelt University earning my BFA in Musical Theatre.
-Most recently, I have trained with esteemed American Idol Vocal Coach Peisha McPhee (mother of 2006 American Idol contestant and current singer, songwriter, and actress Katherine McPhee: star of “Smash” and currently staring in the new CBS drama “Scorpion”).
+Since then, I have trained with esteemed American Idol Vocal Coach Peisha McPhee, Shanna VanderWerker , and Nate Plummer.
 I maintain my dance training with my incredible teachers and mentors: Shanna VanderWerker, Matt Crowle, and Annie Jo Ermel.

 I am indebted to God for the career I’ve had thus far.
-I’ve been a Chicago-based actor for 4 years now and have worked at esteemed theatres such as The Marriott Theatre, Lincolnshire; The Fireside Theatre; Theatre at the Center; Little Theatre on the Square; and many more.
-I am a proud member of Actor’s Equity.
-I look forward to seeing what the future holds for me in New York City next year.
+Since establishing myself in Chicago for the past 4 years, I have worked at esteemed theatres such as The Marriott Theatre; The Fireside Theatre; Theatre at the Center; Little Theatre on the Square; and many more.